 METUP UK will work in partnership with international stakeholders to consolidate global research and learning to influence improved MBC outcomes.

-METUPUK will promote the integration and use of the #SBCinfographic across all of the NHS Trusts’ patient information processes.
-NHS England are now signposting to them.
+METUPUK will promote the integration and use of the #SBCinfographic across all NHS Trusts’ patient information processes.
+NHS England are now signposting to the infographic.

 METUPUK will promote #SBCinfographic inclusion in all health care professional training.

-METUPUK will work to encourage the embedding and use of the #SBCInfographic across all relevant charities and health care organisations and its inclusion in the Macmillan Recovery Package which is to be implemented by 2020.
+METUPUK will work to encourage the embedding and use of the #SBCInfographic across all relevant charities and health care organisations and its inclusion in the Personalized Care Plans (Macmillan Recovery Package) which is to be implemented by 2020.